Major Trauma Centre Anniversary

 10 years on, we feature one life changing situation and what happened next.

-Chloe was in hospital for a total of 90 days and was treated by multiple surgical specialties.
+Charlotte was in hospital for a total of 36 days.